mxstn/mxstn.github.io/_posts/2024-08-17-liouville_and_sdes.md

 ## SDEs

-The question now is: can we write down a SDE that describes the evolution of $\mu(t)$ with density $p(t, \cdot)$?
+Now, can we write down a SDE that describes the evolution of $\mu(t)$ with density $p(t, \cdot)$?
 And vice versa, for a given SDE with fixed initial distribution, can we find a non-autonomous vector field \eqref{ode} describing the evolution of the SDE in the above sense?
+The answers are given by the Fokker-Planck equation.

 For this, consider a general SDE
 $$